 I can think of multiple arguments as to why this is an incorrect view of the situation:

 - Board members should offer both financial support and thoughful counsel to a nonprofit – providing only one and not the other is only fulfilling half of a board member’s responsibility.

 - Organizations are asked about the percentage of board giving – if board members won’t fully commit financially – why should a foundation?

 - The member who only gives advice is relying on others to financially support the ideas he provides, implying that he doesn’t believe in them sufficiently to invest his own money in the vision.

 But, in truth, I was left wondering, why he joined this board in the first place.

 Anyone who works with nonprofits as staff or in a volunteer capacity knows that nonprofits are always encouraging and cultivating volunteers to serve on their board.
 This person, we’ll call him Joe, opted onto this board.
 Was it because he is passionate about the mission?
 Maybe his friends encouraged him?
 Or, possibly, he likes the way it rounds out his resume as someone who gives back?

-Whatever the reason – passion, peer pressure or prestige – he is rewarded for his participation.
+Whatever the reason – passion, peer pressure, or prestige – he is rewarded for his participation.
 The idea that he thinks that his expertise is enough presumes that he is better suited, more of an expert, or simply more valuable than other members of the board.
 And while there may be extremely unique situations in which this is true, more often than not, even though the expertise and point of view are valuable additions, it is unlikely that his input would make or break an organization.
 There are other attorneys, financial experts, childcare professionals, social workers, or even nonprofit consultants to replace Joe.